 The only difference between propaganda and education is in the point of view

-Propaganda is the spreading of ideas, information, and rumours in order to affect - aid or injure - a cause or idea, a product, a person, or a specified grouping of people (business, institution, etc.).
+Propaganda is the spreading of ideas, information, and rumours in order to affect - aid or injure - a cause or idea, a product, a person, or a specified grouping of people (such as a business, institution, race, etc.).

 Fortunately, Bernays was not correct.
 On an individual basis, the best defence against propaganda is constant vigilance, combined with the correct type of education as indicated in the graphic below.

 Dr. D. Kahneman, bias expert at Princeton University, found: A reliable way to make people believe in falsehoods is frequent repetition - familiarity is not easily distinguished from truth” .
 So when you find that an idea is continually stressed in the culture or the media, it is a strong indicator that propaganda is involved to some degree.

 Education is not propaganda if all sides of a topic are represented by the truth, the whole truth, and nothing but the truth

 Propaganda is the definition of Bias - it can only be defeated by constantly striving for Truth